 HVAC Unit Options

 Trane offers one-stage, two-stage, and variable-speed HVAC units to meet each customer’s needs.
-We’ll take a closer look at each option below.
+We’ll examine each option below.

 • One-stage units: One-stage (or single-stage) units work at 100% capacity to cool your home and use more energy than other options.
 These systems run through constant on-and-off cycles and work harder to cool your home.
 They’re less efficient but have the lowest price point.
 Trane XR14 and Trane XR15 are one-stage units.